BunmiOlakanmi/Pymaceuticals/README.md

 In this challenge:

-* Before beginning the analysis, I checked the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.
+* Before beginning the analysis, I checked the data for any mouse ID with duplicate time points and removed any data associated with that mouse ID.

 * I used the cleaned data for the remaining steps.